koordinates/kart/docs/DATASETS_v2.md

 * `blob`
   - stores a string of bytes.
 * `date`
   - stores year + month + day.
-The timezone that should be used interpret this is not stored.
+The timezone that should be used to interpret this (if any) is not stored.
 * `float`
   - stores a floating point number using a fixed number of bits.
 Floating point values have reasonable but imperfect precision over a huge range.
 * `geometry`